iandtsoft-27452103/Sirius/README.md

 Double click "Sirius.sln" and build with using Visual Studio.

-## Contents of Release file

-The execution environment of this software is contained in the Release file.

 ## References

 I developed this software referring to the softwares as below.